-KEEP THIS F THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-210101 11120 1 011 1201 011 he Board of Directors recommends you vote FOR the following: ' .
-Election of Directors Nominees For Against Abstain David Gladstone 0 0 0 .
-Paul Adelgren 0 0 0 .
-John Outland 0 0 0 he Board of Directors recommends you vote FOR the following proposal: For Against Abstain .
-To approve a proposal to authorize us, with the approval of our Board of Directors, to issue and sell shares of our common stock/during the next 12 months) at a price below its then current net asset value per share subject to certain limitations set forth herein/(including, without limitation, that he number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale).
-0 0 0 OTE: To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, lease give full title as such.
+GLA ADSTONE CAPITAL CORPORATION

+•

+Tł he Board of Directors recommends you vote FOR the following: •

+1. Election of Directors

+Nominees: For Against Abstain

+a.
+Michela A. English

+b.
+Anthony W. Parker

+TI he Board of Directors recommends you vote FOR the following pro posal: For Against Abstain

+2. ur proxy st atement (incl luding, with hares of our common stock (during the next 12 months) at a price below its then current hout limitation, that the number of shares issued and sold pursuant to such authority

+N OTE: To transact such other business as may properly come before t he meeting or any adjou urnment or postponement thereof.

+ease sign exactly as your name(s) appear(s) hereon.
+When signing as al ll holders must sign.
+If a corporation or partnership, please sign in full c other fiduciary, please give full title as such.
 Joint owners should each sign personally.

-All holders must sign.
-If a corporation or artnership, please sign in full corporate or partnership name, by authorized officer.
-Signature (PLEASE SIGN MITHIN BOX) Date Signature (Joint Owners) Date
+A a noters must sign.
+If a corporation of partnersing, please sign in full c orporate 0 r partnersnip name oy a duionzed onicer.

+1

+1

+Sı gnature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/ are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available atwww.proxyvote.com.